 Job Order Costing

 Process costing accumulates the manufacturing cost separately for all processes.
-Businesses where the production process involves different departments and cost flows from one department to the other, rely on process costing.
-For instance, chemical producers, oil refineries and more rely on this type of cost accounting system.
+Businesses where the production process involves different departments and cost flows from one department to another rely on process costing.
+For instance, chemical producers, oil refineries, and more rely on this type of cost accounting system.

 Popular Inventory Valuation Methods

-There are four methods to value inventory, but the two most popular one are;
+There are four methods to value inventory, but the two most popular ones are;

 Traditional Costing System